 Figure 4-4 Cisco Video Mesh Cluster Cascading to the Webex Cloud Media Services

-The media cascade link created in this scenario carries the three video streams sent by the three corporate network-based Webex Teams endpoints from the Video Mesh cluster to the Webex cloud media services.
+The media cascade link created in this scenario carries multiple video streams sent by the three corporate network-based Webex Teams endpoints from the Video Mesh cluster to the Webex cloud media services.
+Each endpoint can also send multiple streams.
 The purpose of the multiple streams being sent in the cascade link is to allow the roaming endpoint to receive multiple streams (if capable) and to control the video layout (for example, setting the video layout to show the active speaker main video and up to five picture-in-picture frames, or to show the video layout in equal segments regardless of who is the active speaker).

 The example deployment in Figure 4-5 shows a Webex meeting with eight participants.
 Seven participants are using Webex Teams endpoints that are connected to the corporate network, and one participant is roaming.

-Figure 4-5 Webex Video Mesh Cluster Cascading a Maximum to Six Streams
+Figure 4-5 Webex Video Mesh Cluster Cascading Example

 The following considerations apply to Video Mesh clusters and cascade links: